 Who needs a sales tax certificate in Virginia?

 A business must register for a Virginia sales tax permit when:

 - Selling tangible personal property and/or taxable services in Virginia (includes occasionally selling items at craft shows, fairs, seminars, shows, etc.)

 - Employees (including sales representatives or agents) are working in Virginia

 - An online business located in Virginia is selling taxable products to Virginia residents

 - Total annual sales of tangible personal property to Virginia residents of $100,000 or more; or

-- Shipping 200 or more transactions with Virginia residents annually.
+- Shipping 200 or more transactions to Virginia residents annually.

 What products and services are taxable in Virginia?